Consumer Medicine Information

 If you do not understand the instructions on the carton, ask your doctor or pharmacist for help.

-There are 2 ways to use Champix to help you quit smoking:
+There are 2 ways to take Champix to help you quit smoking:

 If you have severe kidney disease your doctor may prescribe a different dose.